Fiend Folio: Reception

 AD&D creator Gary Gygax was also critical of errors in the book.
 Gygax noted that due to "premature actions", TSR got "the cart in advance of the horse" by mentioning a spell (advanced illusion) and a magic item (the philosopher's stone) which had not yet appeared in a game manual, promising they would eventually appear in game material in 1983.
 Gygax later commented on an individual who had criticized the Deities & Demigods Cyclopedia, noting that this was the same individual responsible for errors on the Fiend Folios random encounter tables, among other errors.

 The Fiend Folio was given an 8 out of 10 in the December 1981/January 1982 issue of White Dwarf.
-Reviewer Jamie Thomson compared it to the Monster Manual (MM) in format, and felt the Folios artwork was better.
+Reviewer Jamie Thomson compared it to the Monster Manual (MM) in format, and felt the Folio's artwork was better.
 Thompson felt the biggest distinction was that while the MM was American, the Folio was of British origin.
-Creatures he commented on were the giant bat ("seems an obvious choice for D&D), the death dog ("rumored to be a descendant of Cerberus"), Lolth ("which often appears on fantasy literature"), the elemental princes of evil, and the drow ("who figure prominently in a number of TSR dungeon modules").
+Creatures he commented on were the giant bat ("seems an obvious choice for D&D"), the death dog ("rumored to be a descendant of Cerberus"), Lolth ("which often appears on fantasy literature"), the elemental princes of evil, and the drow ("who figure prominently in a number of TSR dungeon modules").
 Also mentioned were the penanggalon, the caterwaul, the death knight, and the revenant.
 In summary, Thomson recommended the book for readers who wanted more monsters, but that if they did not already possess the MM it was not essential.

 Lawrence Schick commented on the book's contents in his 1991 book Heroic Worlds: "Some of the monsters are really goofy—you're sure to find several good belly laughs in this volume.
 A dozen or so entries are genuinely imaginative and useful."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "while Fiend Folio was largely a dead-end for AD&D, it is a glimpse into the future of a behemoth of a different sort ...
+All of these aesthetic choices would coalesce in the years to come in the Fighting Fantasy series of adventures gamebooks and in the many faces of Games Workshop's gore-flecked, heavy metal-influenced Warhammer franchise."